StrangePineAplle/OCR-Marketplace-Fraud-Image-Classifier/README.md

 # OCR-Marketplace-Fraud-Image-Classifier

-# Marketplace Fraud Detection with EasyOCR and RuBERT

 ## Overview
 The **Marketplace Fraud Detection with EasyOCR and RuBERT** project aims to identify fraudulent images in online marketplaces by classifying them into two categories: fraud and non-fraud.
 The model focuses on detecting images that contain deceptive text, such as scam messages, to enhance trust and safety in e-commerce environments.